Raspberry3141/discord-translation/README.md

 # discord-translation
-simple implementation of google translator with discord.py
+simple implementation of google translator with discord.py by adding reactions